-Students who are taking more than 50% of their credits online in a given term are not eligible for PHEAA State Grant funding for that term.
+Students who are taking more than 50% of their credits online in a given term are not eligible for PHEAA State Grant funding for that term, with the exception of 2020-2021 aid year.

 Recipients of the PA State Grant must also follow certain academic progress guidelines set for by PHEAA.
 Immaculata University has designed a satisfactory academic progress (SAP) policy that meets the requirements of both federal and state agencies; however, you can review PHEAA's SAP policies at PHEAA's website.